 Did These Wheel Lacing Instructions Work For You?

 Joe's methods are known to be accurate.
 How did you put them to use and what, if anything, did you change?
 Your input is invited.
-Post An Article!
+Leave a comment!